The Types of Joint Ventures in Health Care

 “Joint venture” is a broad term that does not refer to one specific type of business partnership.
 Here is a breakdown of the most common ones in the health care industry:

-- Management Service Affiliation: One of the least intensive types of commercial partnerships, a management service program allows independent health care providers to outsource certain administrative burdens to another company.
+- Management Service Affiliation: One of the least intensive types of commercial partnerships, a management service program allows independent health care services to outsource certain administrative burdens to another company.

 - Contractual Venture Partnership: A contractual venture partnership is a commercial relationship focused on helping health care providers improve their efficiency and performance through pooling of resources and services.